Surplus Line Broker Frequently Asked Questions

 The Property Broker-Agent and Casualty Broker-Agent will need to complete the following steps to receive a Surplus Line Broker license:

-Step 1: Apply for an insurance license online and mark the Surplus Lines box - Go to the Fast Licensing Application Service is Here FLASH) for both resident and non-resident applicants to apply for an insurance license online.
-This link takes the applicant to the procedures of how to file an application online.
-If you already know how to use the online application service, use the following link to go directly to the FLASH online application;
+Step 1: Apply for an insurance license online and mark the Surplus Lines box - Go to Sircon's Apply for a License service for both resident and non-resident applicants to apply for an insurance license online.

 Step 3: Complete the Surplus Line and/or Special Lines' Surplus Line Certification, Form LIC-050.
-Form LIC-050 has been revised and is to be used to declare that the broker will be providing a $50,000 bond or that the broker will be transacting on behalf of the business entity.
+Form LIC-050 is to be used to declare that the broker will be providing a $50,000 bond or that the broker will be transacting on behalf of the business entity.

 Step 4: Any Surplus Line Broker business entity for which the broker will be transacting on their behalf will need to submit a broker endorsement, Form LIC 411-8A.
 When terminating a Surplus Line Broker, the Surplus Line Broker agencies will need to submit a broker termination, Form LIC 411-8T.
-The fee for submitting either of these forms is $24 (effective 3/17/2014 this fee will be $26).
+The fee for submitting either of these forms is $32.

 No, the Surplus Line Broker would hold an active license but would have no authority to transact as a Surplus Line Broker.

 4. Would the Surplus Line Broker have his or her license canceled if their Property Broker-Agent and Casualty Broker-Agent license is inactivated due to a late renewal or other circumstances?